 - Kilwa Kisiwani - visible in the bottom-right of the desert screen and since officially revealed, this wonder, representing an island community off the coast of Tanzania, grants bonus envoys and boosts yields from any City State of which you are Suzerain.

-- Statue of Liberty - now confirmed, the Statue of Liberty grants bonus settlers and Loyalty to nearby cities.
+- Statue of Liberty - grants bonus settlers and Loyalty to nearby cities.
 Settlers seem a little redundant in the late-game, so let's hope the Loyalty boost is significant.

 - Taj Mahal - leaning into the Great Ages mechanic just as it did in Civ V, the Taj Mahal grants bonus Era Score for every Historic Moment earned for the rest of the game.